Brooklands Park Masterplan - 2020

 About the design:

-The design team have worked with Earnscliffe (Making Access Work) to ensure that all design proposals are fully inclusive and fit for purpose as a public facility, meeting the Disabilities Duties of the Equality Act&NBSP;2010, and the Council's aspirations for accessibility and inclusivity across the site.
+The design team have worked with Earnscliffe (Making Access Work) to ensure that all design proposals are fully inclusive and fit for purpose as a public facility, meeting the Disabilities Duties of the Equality Act 2010, and the Council's aspirations for accessibility and inclusivity across the site.

-A key element of the developed Masterplan design is a new visitor hub and covered stand (1), containing a new cafe, public facilities and Changing Places toilet.
+A new visitor hub and covered stand (1) is key element of the developed Masterplan design, containing a new cafe, public facilities and Changing Places toilet.
 The design is inclusive and aims to facilitate social and physical wellbeing, providing a variety of flexible and comfortable social spaces, and the capacity to be used for larger groups.

 The new building will be equipped with internal and external seating space, a kitchen and other necessary spaces for a café operator.
 As a public facility, it will contain male-female toilets, with baby changing facilities, compliant toilets and a changing place.
 Considering the climate emergency, the café will utilise sustainable resources and technology, and will serve as a semi-autonomous building.